 One bright shining moment did occur in the week; Franklin and Whitney Shelley’s son, Gabriel, turned one year old on April 11.
 Congratulations, dear boy.

-A Staff member from the office of State Rep. John Mark Windle will be in Morgan County on Wednesday, March 29, to assist with constituent claims and questions.
+A staff member from the office of State Rep. John Mark Windle will be in Morgan County on Wednesday, April 26, to assist with constituent claims and questions.
 John Robbins, field representative, will be at the Morgan County Court House from 10-11 a.m.
-Those who need assistance are encouraged to visit with Windle’s assistant or phone 931-879-1695.
+Those needing assistance are encouraged to visit with Rep. Windle’s assistant or phone 931-879-1695.

 Life Care Center of Morgan County will sponsor a lunch for Justin Cox on Friday, April 21.
 Justin is a student at Wartburg Central Middle School.
 He has recently had some medical issues and procedures performed.
 Lunch will consist of fried chicken salads with choice of dressing: ranch, Italian, honey mustard or thousand island.
 Cost is $5 per salad.
 Pick up or delivery is available.
 To place an order call 423-36-6691 and ask for Tammy or Shelly.
 All proceeds will go to the Cox family.